 Big Kids (6 and Older)

 Kids who have started elementary school have developed lots of physical abilities like large and fine motor skills, and they are still refining them.
-It’s usually during this time that children are learning to ride bicycles.
+It’s usually during this time that children are learning to ride bicycles and scooters so if you fancy getting them something a little more futuristic, check out the best hoverboard for kids.
 This age is also when kids really begin developing their talents and interests.
 The big kid in your life may love reading or is learning to play an instrument.
 Friends and peers have become incredibly important, so toys they can share with friends are sure to please.

 Card and Board Games